gecheline/stargrit/README.md

 ### Prerequisites

-To run COBAIN properly, you will need to have numpy, scipy, astropy and quadpy installed on your machine.
+To run STARGRIT, you will need to have numpy, scipy, astropy and quadpy installed on your machine.
 If you don't, install them via pip (or brew if on a Mac).

 ## Authors